phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/memory_debugging.rst

 This code allocates a buffer, and on purpose writes one byte beyond and one byte after the bounds.
 Now if you run such a code, you have something like one chance out of two for it to crash immediately, and then randomly.
 You may also have created a security hole in PHP, but it may not be remotely exploitable (such a behavior stays uncommon).

+.. warning:: Out-of-bounds access lead to undefined behavior.
+It is not predictable what is going to happen, but be
+             sure that it's bad (immediate crash), or terrifying (security issue).
+Remember.

 Let's ask valgrind, with the exact same command line to launch it as before, nothing changes, except the output::